Betsy Palmer

 L to R Betsy Palmer and Joan Crawford in Queen Bee (1955)

 Her stellar career in acting began less than one week after arriving in New York with a part in the fifteen minute long, daily soap opera, Miss Susan (1951) after she was discovered at a party in the apartment of actor Frank Sutton (Gomer Pyle, U.S.M.C.
 TV series).
-She had considered this a wonderful time because the medium of television was brand new, liking it to theatre in front of a camera instead of on a stage.
+She had considered this a wonderful time because the medium of television was brand new, likening it to theatre in front of a camera instead of on a stage.
 She said this made it easier for her to reach more people.
 Later in life, she would return to soap operas, creating the sweet character Suz Becker in As the World Turns in 1982, and Virginia Bullock in Knots Landing from 1989-1990.
 Other television roles include a news reporter on Today in 1952 and a fixture as a panelist on the quiz show, I’ve Got a Secret, which she said was funny because she personally did not like playing games, yet stuck around for nine years until the show ended in 1967.
-The exposure from such a long run on the show got her noticed for more Broadway and other theatric roles.
+The exposure from such a long run on the show got her noticed for more Broadway and other theatrical roles.

 Her theater work included playing Nellie Forbush in South Pacific in the ’50s and ’60s and the title role of Maggie in the 1953 musical, What Every Woman Knows.
 Other stage productions include the Broadway shows Roar Like A Dove, Cactus Flower, and The Eccentricities of a Nightingale, a role she had always considered her favorite, although citing Joan of Arc as a role she had always wanted to play but had never gotten the chance.